Storage Usage

 By default, CrateDB creates indexes on every column; this can be disabled when creating the table:

-CREATE TABLE taxi
+CREATE TABLE taxi_noindex

 (